Vitor6278/Vitor6278/README.md

 ###

-<p align="left">Hello World!
-My name is Vitor Tavares, I'm 22 years old and I'm a Systems Analysis and Development student at Unisanta.
-Also im a student at Cubos Academy!<br>Currently my focus is Back-end with C# and Javascript, i have basic knowledge of Front-end.<br>In my repositories there are my first projects and programs, documenting my journey into the Dev world!</p>
+<p align="left">Hello!
+My name is Vitor Tavares, I'm 22 years old, and I'm a student of Systems Analysis and Development and a student at Cubos Academy!
+Currently, my focus is on Back-end development with C# and Node.js, and I have a basic understanding of Front-end as well.
+My repositories contain my initial projects and programs, documenting my journey in the Dev world!</p>

 ###